Battle of Mór: Battle

 A small group of the 50th Battalion tried to defend themselves at the church, but most of them were cut down or captured.
 As an indication of the fierce fighting in the town, the Hardegg cuirassiers dismounted and cleared the houses of the honvéds who were firing at them, by killing them one by one, without mercy, in a terrible massacre.
 In the process, Lieutenant-Colonel Staufer had his horse shot from under him, as happened also to First Lieutenant Baron Boxberg.
 Lieutenant Doser's armour was pierced by a bullet.
 According to the regimental history of the Hardegg cuirassiers, they were fired at from every corner and window, and from every loft.
 The Hardegg cuirassiers took a total of 300 prisoners during the battle, while the Banderial Hussars, who also took part in the fights inside Mór, took 248 prisoners in the town alone.

 However, according to Jelačić's battle report, the Lika battalion completed the clearing of the city of Hungarian soldiers.
 The Gradiska border guard battalion also took part in this operation, and a corporal named Thanasia Jovanović single-handedly took 14 prisoners in one of the houses.
 The 2nd Company of the 5th Jäger Battalion also took a large number of prisoners, "partly after fierce resistance, partly more easily".
 However, Jelačić writes elsewhere that he did not dare to enter the town with his three battalions because of the strong resistance of the Hungarians who were trapped there.
 It is therefore more plausible that the infantry battalions only entered the settlement to collect the prisoners who surrendered after the arrival of Hartlieb's division.
 However, even after the Austrians withdrew, there were still some Hungarian soldiers hiding in the town, who then left the town freely.

-At the end of the battle, the colonel squadron of the Wallmoden cuirassiers, which bypassed Mór joined together behind the town with the lieutenant-colonel squadron of the same regiment, which crossed through the town.
+At the end of the battle, the colonel squadron of the Wallmoden cuirassiers, which bypassed Mór joined behind the town with the lieutenant-colonel squadron of the same regiment, which crossed through the town.
 The Major squadron of the cuirassier regiment, under Ottinger's personal command, bypassed Mór on the left (to the southeast), together with a platoon of the 1st Company of the Colonel squadron led by Lieutenant Yates, and the 5th Half Cavalry Battery, continued the pursuit of the Hungarian troops.
 The 2nd Company of the Major squadron of the cuirassiers, led by Captain Edelsheim, got ahead of several companies of the 35th Battalion, which were retreating together, at a distance of one hour from Mór, and with the help of the 38-man platoon of the 3rd (Franz Joseph) Dragoons, led by Captain Farkas, which joined the pursuers although they were ordered to defend the guns, captured 450 men of the battalion.
 Meanwhile, the 1st Company of the Major squadron of the Wallmoden Cuirassiers assured their support.